Shrike: Distribution, migration, and habitat

 Most shrike species have a Eurasian and African distribution, with just two breeding in North America (the loggerhead and northern shrikes).
 No members of this family occur in South America or Australia, although one species reaches New Guinea.
-The shrikes vary in the extent of their ranges: some species, such as the great grey shrike, ranging across the Northern Hemisphere, while the São Tomé fiscal (or Newton's fiscal) is restricted to the island of São Tomé.
+The shrikes vary in the extent of their ranges; some species, such as the great grey shrike, ranging across much of Europe, north Africa, and west and central Asia, while the São Tomé fiscal (or Newton's fiscal) is restricted to the island of São Tomé.

 They inhabit open habitats, especially steppe and savannah.
 A few species of shrikes are forest dwellers, seldom occurring in open habitats.
 Some species breed in northern latitudes during the summer, then migrate to warmer climes for the winter.

 Description

 Shrikes are medium-sized birds with grey, brown, or black-and-white plumage.
-Most species are between 16 cm and 25 cm in size; however, the genus Corvinella, with its extremely elongated tail-feathers, may reach up to 50 cm in length.
+Most species are between 16 and 30 cm in size; however, the magpie shrike Urolestes melanoleucus, with its extremely elongated tail-feathers, may reach up to 50 cm in length, and the smallest, Emin's shrike Lanius gubernator is only 14–16 cm long.
 Their beaks are hooked, like those of a bird of prey, reflecting their carnivorous nature; their calls are strident.